-Note 3: The text information displayed about each grating is stored in the spectrographs EEPROM.
+Note 3: The text information displayed about each grating is stored in the spectrograph EEPROM.
 Edit EEPROM dialogs are provided to allow this information to be updated for new gratings.

-Every grating turret for the Kymera series is fitted with an XPressIDTM RFID tag that contains information on the gratings fitted.
+Every grating turret for the Kymera 193i is fitted with xPressIDTM, an RFID tag contains information on the gratings fitted.
 Upon fitting into the spectrograph, the new turret RFID tag will transmit the relevant information to the spectrograph and update grating information in Solis.

-4.5 Offset Adjustment Panel
+4.5 OFFSET ADJUSTMENT PANEL